Counselor 2 - Westside

 I hold a master’s degree in professional counseling from the Liberty University of Virginia.
 The counseling program at Liberty University is approved by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and provided me with a contemporary perspective on Christian Counseling.

 I have experience in working with adults of all ages, who are struggling with the effects of trauma.
-I am experienced and skilled with helping individuals recover from Post-traumatic Stress Disorder (PTSD), anxiety, phobias, addictions, and depression, utilizing Eye Movement Desensitization and Reprocessing (EMDR) and The Flash Technique.
+I am experienced and skilled with helping individuals recover from Post-traumatic Stress Disorder (PTSD), anxiety, phobias, and depression, utilizing Eye Movement Desensitization and Reprocessing (EMDR) and The Flash Technique.
 I also have experience utilizing Cognitive Behavioral Therapy (CBT) which aims to influence behaviors by bringing more awareness to our thoughts and feelings.
 I have additional knowledge and experience in Cognitive Processing Therapy for PTSD, Dialectical Behavioral Therapy (DBT).

 Philosophy & Approach: